 Joined me in 1999:

 Abdul Rahim had been working part-time with me since October 1999, that makes it almost twenty years.
 My girls were in school, and I was teaching in ICAS when he joined us.
 Also, I was a freelancer for daily Dawn.
 So Rahim made sure there was excellent food in my ‘fridge.
-He would handle any water problems in the house, repair the water pump or motor or any such issue too.
+He would handle any water problems in the house, repair the water pump or any such issue too.

 Parties for up to seventy people wasn’t an issue for him.
 He could easily handle anything.
 Once my Nighat Chachi asked me for recipe of his amazing Chinese rolls, I said, ‘open my kitchen door, say, ‘Chinese rolls,’ and it will be ready!’
 She said, ‘you don’t want to share the recipe, I’ll ask him myself’.
 I said, ‘fine’.